aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/simple.rst

 ===============================
 .. _simple:

+You can experience the user stories by yourself `Clicking here<indexStory>`__ The demo environment is read only, thus you will not be able to modify or create concepts yourself.

 There are three ways to get data into the solution:

 **1.Creating Entities manually in the front end.**